 The REC team has been corresponding with HMRC for some time about whether the Reverse Charge will apply to recruitment services.
 For our members in the construction sector this is obviously a concern.
-Whilst we understand from HMRC that the Reverse Charge will not apply to recruitment services, we are waiting for the official confirmation of this.
+However, we have been speaking with HMRC over recent months and they have told us that the Reverse Charge will not apply to recruitment services.

 Why is it being brought in?

 The remit of the Reverse Charge is to tackle what the HMRC calls ‘missing trader’ fraud.
 This involved businesses charging VAT for services provided and then disappearing without paying that VAT to HMRC.

 The charge works by shifting the responsibility for the declaration and payment of VAT for services from the service supplier to the recipient of the services.
 It will be applied to all construction services and includes the cost of materials.